-The high-voltage system must be disabled (see section 3 "Disable direct hazards / safety regulations").
+The high-voltage system must be deactivated (see chapter 3.
+Disable direct hazards / safety regulations).
 Wear appropriate personal protective equipment!

-7. In case of submersion
+In the case of heavily soaked vehicles, it is recommended to de-energise the Disconnecting the 12-volt vehicle battery or Disconnecting the 48-volt battery due to the danger of electrolysis.